Wandalen/wTesting/doc/version.eng/tutorial/Help.md

 The option has two values: 1 is enabled, 0 is off.
 By default - 1.

 Example: `tst .imply timing:0 .run path/to/dir`.
-Time data will not be available in the report after the test is completed
+Time data will not be available in the report after the test is completed.

+##### Run option `debug`

+It is intended to to disable assertion by changing default value of `Config.debug`.

+The option has two values: 1 is enabled, 0 is off.
+By default - 1.

+Example: `tst .imply debug:0 .run path/to/dir`.
+During testing, the assertions will be ignored.

 ##### Run option `rapidity`